-I have to admit, I rarely study the Bible without my Droid Incredible 2 smartphone in hand.
+I have to admit, I rarely study the Bible without my smartphone in hand.
 Sometimes I use my husband’s iPad AND my phone side by side.
 I prefer to do my Bible study on the couch or somewhere comfortable.

 That said, here are five ways I use my smartphone for Bible study:

 1) Merriam-Webster Dictionary App: This is a wonderful app to use for Bible study.
 We use an inductive style Bible study worksheet to go through books of the Bible verse by verse, chapter by chapter.
 One of the sections in our study asks us to interpret scripture by finding out the meaning of words.
-I love this aspect of scripture study as it helps me really dig in to what God is showing me through.
+I love this aspect of scripture study as it helps me really dig into what God is showing me through.
 Phone in hand, I look up word after word and make notes.
-This app makes this an incredible simply process.
+This app makes this an incredibly simple process.

 3) Evernote App: Evernote is a helpful tool to sync your notes and tasks between all your devices – from your phone to your computer to your tablet.
 I type in notes during sermons on my phone, make notes on the run, and even write blog posts on the go with this wonderful app.
 If you want to learn to use Evernote in more detail, I highly recommend Evernote Essentials or Evernote for Pastors.